RevenueHunt/docs/docs/reference/app-settings.md

 **SMTP Settings**

 SMTP stands for Simple Mail Transfer Protocol.
-SMTP is a connection protocol which enables third-party apps (e.g. Shop Quiz) to send emails through your email server.
+SMTP is a connection protocol that enables third-party apps (e.g. Shop Quiz) to send emails through your email server.

 When you connect the Shop Quiz app to your SMTP Server, the follow-up emails with the quiz results that are sent to your customers won’t be sent from our no-reply@prq.email email account, they’ll be sent from your email account.